Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Some Golden Retrievers have a strange body odor.
 I have not personally encountered this, but some people have.
 What is the cause?
 Often it appears due to a skin allergy or skin problems.
-Golden Retrievers can be prone to skin issues and allergies, yeast infections, and bacteria.
+Golden Retrievers can be prone to skin issues, allergies, yeast infections, and bacteria.

-The better the condition of the skin, the less likely there will be an odor.
+The better the skin condition, the less likely there will be an odor.
 No different than us.
 If we fail to shower or have some skin condition, often an aroma accompanies it.
 Golden Retrievers can also be prone to ear infections.
-While not overly serious, it can be a cause for an odor as well.
+While not overly serious, it can be a cause of an odor.

 Maintaining a good grooming regimen and being proactive with any issues can go a long way to preventing or mitigating any odor issues.

-From a day-to-day standpoint, this is probably the most prominent complaint people have of the Golden Retriever.
-Shedding is regular throughout most of the year and requires weekly brushing of once to three times.
+Shedding is probably the most prominent complaint people have of the Golden Retriever.
+Shedding is regular throughout most of the year and requires weekly brushing once to three times.

-However, Golden’s have a double coat and will undergo large shedding events (blow their coats) twice per year.
+However, Golden’s have a double coat and will undergo significant shedding events (blow their coats) twice per year.
 Therefore, during the semi-annual “big” sheds, the Golden will require daily brushing.

-Brushing is undoubtedly the biggest maintenance item for Golden Retrievers.
+Brushing is undoubtedly the most important maintenance item for Golden Retrievers.